SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 **Account Manipulation**

-??? abstract "AWS IAM Failed User Creation"
+??? abstract "AWS CloudTrail IAM Failed User Creation"

     Detects an attemp to create a user account where the result is an explicit denied.

     - **Effort:** intermediate

-??? abstract "AWS IAM Password Policy Updated"
+??? abstract "AWS CloudTrail IAM Password Policy Updated"

     Detects an update to the password policy.
 This could be an attempt to lower accounts security level.

     - **Effort:** intermediate

-??? abstract "AWS IAM Policy Changed"
+??? abstract "AWS CloudTrail IAM Policy Changed"

     Detects change on AWS IAM Policy

     - **Effort:** master

-??? abstract "AWS Root ConsoleLogin"
+??? abstract "AWS CloudTrail Root ConsoleLogin"

     Detects a login with a root account on AWS portal.
 It is a best practice to avoid root account usage for daily tasks and to create an IAM admin user.

     - **Effort:** intermediate

-??? abstract "AWS Route 53 Domain Transfer Attempt"
+??? abstract "AWS CloudTrail Route 53 Domain Transfer Attempt"

     Detects when a request in success or failure is made to transfer a domain name to an other AWS account

     - **Effort:** intermediate

-??? abstract "AWS Route 53 Domain Transfer Lock Disabled"
+??? abstract "AWS CloudTrail Route 53 Domain Transfer Lock Disabled"

     Detects when the transfer lock feature is disabled on a domain name handled by AWS Route 53 service.